strigo/strigo-github-labs-examples/README.md

    Absolute image paths will not be affected, so if the image cannot be accessed, it won't show up for your students.

+1. **Relative vs absolute links**

+   Your exercises source files can have links pointing anywhere on the web.
+Clicking on the link will open a new tab and redirect to its destination.
+Local links will be replaced with absolute URL to the same location.
+Please make sure your users have access to the link's destination.

 1. **Public vs private repositories**

    Both public and private repositories should be configured the same way.
 Please follow [Strigo's Guidelines](http://help.strigo.io/en/articles/4951906-fetching-lab-exercises-from-github) for more details.